jdspoone/Recipinator/README.md

 **Progamming stuff!**

-* Written in Swift 3
+* Written in Swift 3!
-* Uses CoreData with NSManagedObject subclasses
+* All user interfaces are have been generated programmatically, no IB required!
-* All user interfaces are have been generated programmatically
+* Uses CoreData with NSManagedObject subclasses!

 - - -